-These mascarpone cookies will delight you with their buttery and crumbly exterior and creamy chocolate mascarpone cheese filling.
+These mascarpone cookies will delight you with their buttery, crumbly biscuits, and creamy chocolate mascarpone cheese filling.

-They are also incredibly easy to make, yet a perfect treat to amuse your weekend or make something special for those celebratory moments.
+You'll get 14 easy-to-make sandwich cookies—a perfect treat to amuse your weekend or make something special for those celebratory moments (with a gluten-free option).

 Well, we've landed again at that time of the year when I don't mind standing next to a warm oven and baking fresh cookies.

-I'm in a baking mood from mid-fall to the end of winter, and these mascarpone cookies show up on my table a few times or more—for Halloween, Thanksgiving, and Christmas.
+I'm in a baking mood from mid-fall to the end of winter, and like my Speculoos Cookies or Buckwheat Chocolate Chip Cookies, these mascarpone cookies show up on my table a few times or more—for Thanksgiving, gift-giving, and Christmas.

-Each bite has the right level of sweetness with a gentle, crumbly texture and a creamy, luxurious chocolate mascarpone filling.
+- Amazing biscuit texture: Each cookie has the right level of sweetness with a gentle, crumbly texture.

 So, let's make this special mascarpone dessert—a cookie everyone will love!